YSSF8/ChatGPT-Prompt-Library/README.md

 # ChatGPT Prompt Library

+## Note
+We've stopped updating this userscript for some reason, you can check out the chrome/edge [extension](https://github.com/YSSF8/ChatGPT-PRepo) version of this script.

 ## Description
 ChatGPT Prompt Library is a versatile collection of prompts designed to enhance your ChatGPT experience.
 This script transforms ChatGPT into different roles for engaging interactions.